apple/swift-configuration/Sources/Configuration/Documentation.docc/Guides/Configuring-libraries.md

 ## Overview

-Swift Configuration offers a pattern for configuring libraries that works across various configuration sources: be it from environment variables, a JSON file, or a remote configuration service.
+Swift Configuration provides a pattern for configuring libraries that works across various configuration sources: environment variables, JSON files, and remote configuration services.

-This guide shows how to adopt this pattern in your own library, to make it easier to compose in a larger application.
+This guide shows how to adopt this pattern in your library to make it easier to compose in larger applications.

 Adopt this pattern in three steps: